-Agreement with FairJourney LDA

-FairJourney Biologics LDA, or FairJourney, is a fee for service company focused on antibody discovery and engineering services.
+Agreement with FairJourney Biologics LDA - FairJourney Biologics LDA, or FairJourney, is a fee-for-service company focused on antibody discovery and engineering services.
 FairJourney was founded in 2012 and, as compensation for their support with the formation of FairJourney, our chief executive officer and executive director Tim Van Hauwermeiren acquired shares representing 5% of the equity securities of FairJourney, and our chief scientific officer, Hans de Haard, acquired shares representing 20% of the equity securities of FairJourney.
-In July 2012, we entered into a license and exclusive option agreement with FairJourney, pursuant to which we granted FairJourney a worldwide, non exclusive license to our SIMPLE AntibodyTM Platform to develop, manufacture and commercialize SIMPLE Antibodies to certain targets selected by FairJourney.
-Under the terms of the agreement, once FairJourney has advanced a product candidate discovered under the agreement to near proof of concept stage, we have the option to acquire patent rights generated by FairJourney specific to such product candidate along with a non exclusive license to additional FairJourney intellectual property useful for further development, manufacture, or commercialization of the product candidate.
-Upon exercising this option, we must pay FairJourney an option fee equal to two times the expenses incurred by FairJourney for advancing such product candidate through the option exercise date, and we are required to pay a specified royalty in the mid single digits on any sub licensing revenue received by us for such product candidate.
-Alternatively, if we elect not to exercise the option, FairJourney is required to pay us a specified royalty in the mid single digits on any sub licensing revenue received by FairJourney for such product candidate.
-In connection with the agreement, we acquired shares of FairJourney representing 15% of the fully diluted equity securities of FairJourney at the time of issuance.
-In December 2017, the Company and executive director Tim Van Hauwermeiren sold their respective shareholdings in FairJourney Biologics LDA.
-In January 2020, the stake held by Prof..
-Hans de Haard in FairJourney was sold.
+In July 2012, we entered into a license and exclusive option agreement with FairJourney, pursuant to which we granted FairJourney a worldwide, non-exclusive license to our SIMPLE AntibodyTM Platform to develop, manufacture and commercialize SIMPLE Antibodies to certain targets selected by FairJourney.
+Under the terms of the agreement, once FairJourney has advanced a product candidate discovered under the agreement to near proof-of-concept stage, we have the option to acquire patent rights generated by FairJourney specific to such product candidate along with a non-exclusive license to additional FairJourney intellectual property useful for further development, manufacture, or commercialization of the product candidate.
+Upon exercising this option, we must pay FairJourney an option fee equal to two times the expenses incurred by FairJourney for advancing such product candidate through the option exercise date, and we are required to pay a specified royalty in the mid-single digits on any sub-licensing revenue received by us for such product candidate.
+Alternatively, if we elect not to exercise the option, FairJourney is required to pay us a specified royalty in the mid-single digits on any sub-licensing revenue received by FairJourney for such product candidate.
+In connection with the agreement, we acquired shares of FairJourney representing 15% of the fully-diluted equity securities of FairJourney at the time of issuance.
+In December 2017, the Company and executive director Tim Van Hauwermeiren sold their respective shareholding in FairJourney Biologics LDA, and thus FairJourney Biologics LDA is no longer a related company.
+In January 2020, the stake held by Prof. Hans de Haard in FairJourney was sold.
 This means that at the date of this Registration Document, FairJourney LDA no longer qualifies as related party.

-6.7.
-Employees
+6.7 Employees

-As of December 31, 2019, we had 188 employees (excluding consultants).
+As of December 31, 2020, we had 336 employees (excluding consultants).
 At each date shown below, we had the following number of employees, broken out by department and geography:

-Function 2020 (1) 2019 2018 2017
+(IN THOUSANDS OF €) 2018 2019 2020 2021

+Function

-Research and development 118 118 75 58
+Research and development 75 118 193 208

-Selling, general and administrative 70 70 30 15
+Selling, general and administrative 30 70 143 154

-Total 188 188 105 73
+Total 105 188 336 362

 Geography

-Zwijnaarde, Belgium 145 145 94 73
+Zwijnaarde, Belgium 94 145 213 225

-Boston, USA 40 40 11 -
+Boston, USA 11 40 108 119

-Tokyo, Japan 3 3 - -
+Tokyo, Japan - 3 13 15

 Breda, the Netherlands - - - -

+Geneva, Switzerland - - 2 3

-Total 188 188 105 73
+Total 105 188 336 362

+up to the date of this Registration Document.